 PPDs are relatively uncommon.
 They may present at any age, including in children, and are most common in middle age (see Table 143-1).
 There is no ethnic predisposition, although the granulomatous variant has been reported more commonly in patients of Asian descent.1 In general, PPDs occur more frequently in males, except for the Majocchi subtype, which is seen more frequently in females.2

 PROGRESSIVE PIGMENTARY DERMATOSIS (SCHAMBERG DISEASE)

 Schamberg first described an eruption of irregularly shaped reddish-brown patches with “pin head sized reddish puncta, closely resembling grains of cayenne pepper” over the legs of a 15-year-old boy in 1901.3 Schamberg disease is the most common of the PPDs to occur in children.
 It is, however, more common overall in adults with a peak incidence in the fifth decade.4 The lesions are insidious in their development and are usually asymptomatic.
 The lower extremities are the most common site of involvement.
-Lesions can involve the trunk or the upper extremities (Figs. 143-1 and ...
+Lesions can involve the trunk or the upper extremities (Figs. ...